Richard Coyle: Stage roles

 He was cast as the lead in Peter Gill's 2002 stage premiere of The York Realist, and later in the Donmar Warehouse production of the play Proof, in London, alongside Gwyneth Paltrow, and on the success of this he was cast in Patrick Marber's reworking of August Strindberg's play After Miss Julie with Kelly Reilly and Helen Baxendale.
 From September to November 2004, Coyle played the title role in Michael Grandage's production of Friedrich Schiller's Don Carlos which then transferred to the West End from January to April 2005.
 The cast also included Derek Jacobi, Peter Eyre and Una Stubbs.
 The V&A theatre archive has a copy of a film of the production which can be privately viewed.

 He was in Peter Gill's production of John Osborne's Look Back in Anger at the Theatre Royal, Bath from August to September 2006.
 In 2008 Richard starred in Harold Pinter's The Lover and The Collection at the Comedy Theatre in London, alongside Charlie Cox and Gina McKee.

 In 2010 he played John in Mark Haddon's play Polar Bears at the Donmar Warehouse, London.

 In 2014 he played MacDuff in the Kenneth Branagh and Rob Ashford directed Macbeth at the Park Avenue Armory, New York City.

 Coyle originated the role of Larry Lamb in James Graham's new play Ink which opened at the Almeida Theatre directed by Rupert Goold before transferring to the Duke of York's Theatre in the West End.
 Coyle stars alongside Bertie Carvel who plays Rupert Murdoch.

 From 10 March until 19 November 2022 Coyle starred in the role of Atticus Finch in the West End debut of Aaron Sorkin's adaptation of Harper Lee's American classic, To Kill a Mockingbird.

-Starring as Henry in Player Kings on West End from 1 April to 22 June 2024.
+He played Henry in Player Kings on West End from 1 April to 22 June 2024.